reichman2/EasyRSVP/README.md

 Visit http://localhost:5173

 #### Running in a docker container
 Clone the repository if you haven't already.
+Once this is done, cd into the project's root directory and run the following:
 ```bash
 docker-compose up --build
 ```